North Somerset Wellbeing Service

 Welcome to our virtual Wellbeing College

-If you are already using our service, we can also offer one to one telephone support and virtual wellbeing sessions on Zoom.
-We are also still taking referrals, so please email NSWellbeing@second-step.co.uk, if you would like more information.
+If you are already using our service, we can also offer virtual wellbeing groups and courses on Zoom.
+Don’t worry if you don’t have internet access, you can dial into these groups on your phone.
+We are also still taking referrals, so please email NSWellbeing@second-step.co.uk if you would like more information.

 Useful resources and ideas

 If you feel you are in crisis and need support, please contact your GP or support worker.
 And, if you need urgent and immediate support, please contact the Samaritans on 116 123 or email email@example.com.

 We've put together a list of local and national support groups and helplines which you can find here.

 The North Somerset Wellbeing Service is for anyone who needs mental health support outside of GP care.
 Using Wellbeing College style activities and techniques, the service offers motivation and support to help people take a step forward.
 The service is available for people living in North Somerset and who are aged 18 and over.

 We support people in their recovery journey to reduce the need to use mental health care specialists, and to help the move from hospital care back into successful community life.

 Accessing our service